amymgardiner/Pinterest-Practice/README.md

 I used React to build this app.
 I made sure to follow the React practice of code-splitting by having several components.
 I also used the state hook for the filtering/categories feature on this app, as well as the [react-router-dom](https://www.npmjs.com/package/react-router-dom) library for the navigation bar.

 For styling I used regular CSS, [Tailwind CSS](https://tailwindcss.com/docs/installation), and [Masonry Layout CSS](https://www.npmjs.com/package/react-masonry-css) to achieve a responsive grid layout for the images/cards as well as hover effects for several elements.
-I also used the [react-icons](https://react-icons.github.io/react-icons/) library for the Pinterest logo used in the navigation bar.
+I also used the [react-icons](https://react-icons.github.io/react-icons/) library for the Pinterest logo and [Google Fonts](https://fonts.google.com/) to further achieve the Pinterst look.

 This was a fun project for code practice and I hope you enjoy!